krzysztofLuszynski/forex-transaction/README.md

 #### Updated integration tests for case with invalid vanilla option transaction
 #### Updated README with case for invalid vanilla option transaction

+### Implementation of more rules and refactorings - 1h
-### Refactored messages of existing validation rules to be better reusable - 15m
+#### Refactored messages of existing validation rules to be better reusable
+#### Added PremiumDateBeforeDeliveryDateValidationRule along with tests